 - You're not on Notion Business

-- You want one app for the whole pipeline — no Zapier, no scripts
+- You want one app for the entire pipeline — no Zapier, no scripts

-If you juggle multiple Notion workspaces (personal + client A + client B), Qureco can connect to all of them and let you pick the destination before saving.
+If you juggle multiple Notion workspaces (personal + client A + client B), Qureco connects to all of them and lets you pick the destination at save time.

 Method 3: AI bot-based tools (tl;dv, Bluedot, Notta, etc.)

-Bots like tl;dv, Bluedot, Notta, Otter, and Fireflies join your meeting as a "participant," record everything, transcribe, summarize, and (usually) push to Notion.
+Bots like tl;dv, Bluedot, Notta, Otter, and Fireflies join your meeting as a "participant," handle the recording, transcribe, summarize, and (usually) push to Notion.

 A quick scan of the leading tools